Generally Accepted Recordkeeping Principles: The Principles

-The list of principles can be recalled with the help of the Mnemonic "A TIP CARD" or "ACID TRAP" which serves a dual purpose as it implies the principles are tips for effective recordkeeping.
+The list of principles can be recalled with the help of the Mnemonic "A TIP CARD" which serves a dual purpose as it implies the principles are tips for effective recordkeeping.

 ARMA International Maturity Model for Information Governance

 Information is one of the most vital, strategic assets organizations possess.
 They depend on information to develop products and services, make critical strategic decisions, protect property rights, propel marketing, manage projects, process transactions, service customers, and generate revenues.
 This critical information is contained in the organizations' business records.

 It has not always been easy to describe what "good recordkeeping" looks like.
 Yet, this question gains in importance as regulators, shareholders, and customers are increasingly concerned about the business practices of organizations.

 ARMA International recognized that a clear statement of "Generally Accepted Recordkeeping Principles®" (The Principles) would guide: